paradedb/paradedb/README.md

 ## Status

-ParadeDB is currently in public beta.
+ParadeDB is currently in Public Beta.
 Star and watch this repository to get notified of updates.

 ### Roadmap